raspberrypilearning/kabaddi/en/step_2.md

 This prepares the game state and triggers the start and countdown broadcasts.

-FIrst, it gives the player 5 lives and resets all the variables to 0.
+First, it gives the player 5 lives and resets all the variables to 0.
 Then, it sends two broadcasts out - one which starts all the other sprites, and one which will eventually start a timer to make sure the player is 'saying kabaddi' while playing.

 --- /task ---